Waputik Icefield

-The Waputik Icefield is located on the Continental divide in the Canadian Rocky Mountains, in the provinces of British Columbia and Alberta.
+The Waputik Icefield is on the Continental divide in the Canadian Rocky Mountains, in the provinces of British Columbia and Alberta.
 It is developed on the heights of the Waputik Range in the Central Main Ranges.

-The icefield is shared by Banff and Yoho National Parks and numerous outlet glaciers extend from the icefield.
+The icefield is shared by Banff and Yoho National Parks, and numerous outlet glaciers extend from the icefield.
 Runoff from the Waputik Icefield provides water for numerous lakes, streams and rivers including Hector Lake, and the Bow, Kicking Horse and Yoho Rivers.
 Runoff from the Daly Glacier feeds Takakkaw Falls.